signalshore/signalshore.github.io/content/2019-11-24-The-quest-for-truth-and-other-things.md

 about a certain ideology.
 I'm talking about a way of _thinking_ about things no matter which ideology they follow.

-Initially I was quite impressedd by Jordan Peterson and he advocated to "think for yourself".
+Initially I was quite impressed by Jordan Peterson and he advocated to "think for yourself".
 That was quite powerful, until I discovered Slavoj Zizek and a bunch of other philosophers (can not recall then but the Hellinistic age was rad), and its amazing to see how they can